h4ckyou/h4ckyou.github.io/posts/programming/Leetcode/Binary Tree Postorder Traversal/solution.md

 For us to Traverse using Postorder method I'll do this

-First I'll traverse the left subtree so that means I'll need to deal with all the left nodes value and add to my list
+First I'll traverse the left subtree so that means I'll need to visit all the left nodes and add to my list

 In this case there just two left nodes in the left subtree
 ![image](https://github.com/h4ckyou/h4ckyou.github.io/assets/127159644/f39ff41f-3725-4234-baee-a7807e1b3482)